Live and Love Again by Jan Gayle

 My rating: 3 of 5 stars

-I received a copy of this novel from Netgalley (thank you!); it is available everywhere on 6/7/2016.
+I received an ARC of this novel from Netgally (thank you!); it is available for publication on 1/19.

 View all my reviews